 The Sofia Free Walking tour covers virtually all of the city center’s most interesting sights in a matter of 3 hours, which leaves you ample time to pick from 100 of the other 101 things to do in Sofia we’ve selected for you!

-… You want to eat the better local food (or you’re vegetarian)
+… You want to eat better local food (or you’re vegetarian)

 Sorry to throw down a Bulgaria vs. Romania battle just a few hundred words into this article, but I’ll fight to the death that Bulgarian food is more delicious than Romanian food.
 Bulgarian food has a lot more salads and fresh yogurts and cheeses that make the cuisine feel a lot more light, meanwhile, I find Romanian food to be made up of too much stew and polenta for a normal human body to handle.

 Bulgaria’s position between Turkey and Greece makes its cuisine quite literally a mishmash (that’s the name of a Bulgarian dish, for the 99% of you who will miss that pun).
 You’ll find moussaka and stuffed grape leaves (lozovi sarmi) from Greek influence, and kebapche and balkava from the Turks.
 Bulgarians love their salads and soups: from cold tarator soup in the summer to bob chorba in the winter, and shopska salad all year round, Bulgarian cuisine can actually be quite healthy (if you skip all the grilled meats, that is).

 On the other hand, Romanian food feels to me to rather heavy and hearty compared to the freshness I associate with Bulgaria.
 While there are some delicious Romanian vegetable dishes like zakuska, it’s hard to find more vegetables on the Romanian plate (polenta doesn’t count!).
 Generally speaking, I enjoy Romanian food for a meal or two and then get bored, whereas I can always find something on a Bulgarian menu I’ll enjoy.